Medicines and Healthcare products Regulatory Agency: Roles

 The MHRA hosts and supports a number of expert advisory bodies, including the British Pharmacopoeia Commission, and the Commission on Human Medicine which replaced the Committee on the Safety of Medicines in 2005.

 The MHRA manages the Early Access to Medicines Scheme (EAMS), which was created in 2014 to allow access to medicines prior to market authorisation where there is a clear unmet medical need.

 European Union

 Prior to the UK's departure from the European Union in January 2021, the MHRA was part of the European system of approval.
 Under this system, national bodies can be the rapporteur or co-rapporteur for any given pharmaceutical application, taking on the bulk of the verification work on behalf of all members, while the documents are still sent to other members as and where requested.

-From January 2021, the MHRA is instead a stand-alone body.
-However, under the Northern Ireland Protocol the authorisation of medicines marketed in Northern Ireland continues to be the responsibility of the European Medicines Agency.
+From January 2021, the MHRA is instead a stand-alone body, although under the Northern Ireland Protocol the authorisation of medicines marketed in Northern Ireland continued to be the responsibility of the European Medicines Agency.
+However, as a result of the 2023 Windsor Framework, the MHRA is expected to once again deal with authorisation throughout the United Kingdom.